ArijitTheDev/chillbot/README.md

 -Moderation

-Giveaways

-Ticket
+-Giveaways

+-Ticket

-Social media notification
+-Social media notification

-Minigames
+-Minigames

-Custom commands
+-Custom commands

-Announcements and DMs
+-Announcements and DMs

-All in one Bot
+_All in one Bot made by Arijit#1000_

+For this bot join [Chill Vibes](https://dsc.gg/chillvibesdc)